We Need You to Hold the Door Open for Persecuted Christians

 With an estimated 123 million forcibly displaced people around the world (42 million deemed refugees, having crossed a national boundary fleeing persecution), the U.S can and must do more to welcome the world's weariest who are in desperate need of safe haven.

-This week, and until an official determination is set, we want to strongly encourage President Trump to reconsider setting any final refugee ceiling number until consulting with congressional leaders, as required by law, and consider setting a resettlement goal of at least 50,000 refugees (as was the determination during his first administration in 2017).
+We want to strongly encourage President Trump to reconsider and to set a resettlement goal of at least 50,000 refugees (as was the determination during his first administration in 2017).
 While 50,000 might seem like a large number, this figure only represents about 0.1% of the world's refugees.

 Hold the Door Open for the Persecuted